All Episodes

 I was just wondering if you knew much about that and what the cause is.

-Well, I know that it's been linked to What is called the fertilization of the coastal waters, which is causing various microorganism cells to turn toxic, and then it works its way up the food chain.
+Well, I know that it's been linked to what is called the fertilization of the coastal waters, which is causing various microorganism cells to turn toxic, and then it works its way up the food chain.

 And you've had that problem here.

-And so California has had its spouts, as well as the whole Pacific Coast has, with these marine organisms turning toxic.
+And so California has had its spouts, as well as the whole Pacific coast has, with these marine organisms turning toxic.

-In this case, as we said, working its way up the food chain.
+And in this case, as we said, working its way up the food chain.

-All right, I've got two reports here.
+I've got two reports here.

 One from MSNBC.